 Delaware Valley Regional Planning Commission

 There are many factors that make a place sustainable, including one factor often overlooked by planners – the food system.
 Recognizing that all the various elements of the food system – growing food, transporting food, and selling food – are critical for sustainability, the Delaware Valley Regional Planning Commission prepared a Food System Plan, bringing together many diverse stakeholders who often have little contact with the planning world.
 This excellent and innovative plan expands the role of planning into a new and exciting area.

 Pittsburgh in the 21st Century: A Decade of Difference

 University of Pittsburgh, Graduate School of Public and International Affairs

 At times, it’s very useful to look backwards and say “How did we do?
 Were our ideas correct?”
 This probably happens less frequently than it should, but a group of students from the University of Pittsburgh has taken on this task, looking back at Richard Florida’s research report, Competing in the Age of Talent, and using this as a template to analyze data on education, diversity, social networking, outdoor amenities, and migration patterns in the Pittsburgh area.
 This fun report provides an insightful look at the changing nature of Pittsburgh and its people.

 Planning Leadership Award for Professional Planner

-Thanks to members of the Awards Committee for the time and hard work they contributed to carefully review all awards nominations.
+Thanks to the members of the Awards Committee for the time and hard work they contributed to carefully review all awards submissions.

 Brian O’Leary, AICP, Chair